ahmadawais/Emoji-Log/readme.md

 - `🚀 RELEASE:` Emoji meaning: A "rocket emoji" — which is meant to show a new release/launch.
 - `🤖 TEST:` Emoji meaning: A "robot emoji" — which says some test were run successfully.
 - `‼️ BREAKING:` Emoji meaning: A "bangbang emoji" — which attracts attention to a breaking change.
+- `💅 STYLE:` Emoji meaning: A "nailpolish emoji" — which says something has been styled.

 ##### VSCode Extension